TOP 6 Tips On How To Wash a Car On a Hot Sunny Day

 The canopy is also great if it’s raining outside, so you can use it all year long.
 Whether it’s sunny or rainy, you can use it to make the detailing job easier.

 I’ve been looking for some great canopies, and this is one of the best out there.
-This COOSHADE 13×13 feet canopy is fantastic (check the price on Amazon now).
+This COOSHADE 13×13 feet canopy is fantastic.
 It’s big enough for most cars.
 Even if it doesn’t cover the vehicle 100%, it’s still beneficial.